top of page

 IN THE MIDST OF LIFE WE ARE IN DEATH

-Was born in 1829 to William and Mary Ann (nee ??) in Denny Lodge, the third of their seven children.
+Thomas Read was born in 1829 to William (a woodman) and Mary Ann (nee Andrews) in Denny Lodge, the third of their seven children.
 According to the 1841 census they lived outside the Beaulieu parish boundary, probably near Otterwood.

 Thomas married Miriam Prince (1827 - 1884) of Furzey Lodge in Boldre church on 11th July 1850.
 The 1851 census shows the couple living in Beaulieu Rails (East Boldre) and Thomas working as an agricultural labourer.